Fannie Mae to sell $2 bln in bills on Wednesday

 Bids will be accepted from authorized dealers from 9:00 a.m. until 9:45 a.m.

 Settlement is Sept.
-21-22.
-(Reporting by Caryn Trokie, Editing by Chizu Nomiyama)
+14-15.
+(Reporting by Caryn Trokie; Editing by James Dalgleish)